 - Obedience to superiors within the Order was non-negotiable.
 There was no room for individual action unsanctioned from above.
 The Templars acted as a united whole and nothing else.
 Those who were disobedient were compared to a “diseased sheep” that had to be removed from the flock

 - Battle armour had to be plain and simple with no gold and silver or colourful insignia or materials like silk.
-There was even a clause condemning “pointy shoes” – a fashion item in the Middle Ages
+There was even a clause in the Templar rule book condemning “pointy shoes” – a fashion item in the Middle Ages

 - Hair and beards were to be kept short

 - The Templars prayed at several times during the day and ate together twice.
 Aside from reciting their prayers, silence was encouraged as in most monastic orders.
 And there was strong disapproval of laughter and jokes.
 If knights wanted something during dinner, they were encouraged to use hand signals instead of speaking

 Some of the points in the Rule seem very odd to us now.
 Templars were not allowed to talk about their own faults or somebody else’s faults between each other.
 I assume this was to stop gossip or self-pity or bitching.
 Popular activities among secular knights like falconry and hunting were completely forbidden.